Hi! I’m Tunku the Siamang

 Spending most of their time in the canopy of trees, Siamangs are clever and agile climbers.
 As apes, their arms are longer than their legs.
 These long powerful arms allow Siamangs to swing, or brachiate, through the tree tops with ease, sometimes covering up to 10 meters between branches.

-The National Zoo & Aquarium is home to 3 Siamangs; Tunku and Cian & their baby girl Miliya.
-The NZA is part of a regional breeding program for Siamangs.
+The National Zoo & Aquarium is home to 3 Siamangs; Tunku and Cian.
+The zoo is part of a regional breeding program for Siamangs.

 |Distribution||Sumatra and Malay Peninsula|